-Many travelers are unaware that Halong Bay also has immense value to the world because of its rare concentration of biodiversity, culture and history.
-And it’s this unique value that makes Halong Bay a magical destination where travellers can get up close and personal with the beating heart of Vietnam.
+Many travelers are unaware that Ha Long Bay actually has an immense value to the world because of its rare concentration of biodiversity, culture and history.
+Hence, this unique is exactly what makes Ha Long Bay a magical destination where travellers can have the chance to get up close and personal with the beating heart of Vietnam.

-While Halong Bay is not a large area, it packs 1969 islands and islets into its 1,553 km2.
-Limestone towers, islands and islets boast caves, caverns and grottoes, many hidden and still waiting to be discovered.
+Ha Long Bay is located in Quang Ninh Province, northeast Vietnam, just 180 km east of Hanoi; surrounded by Bai Tu Long Bay, Lan Ha Bay, Cat Ba Island, Tuan Chau Island and Ha Long City.
+While Ha Long Bay is not a large area, it packs some 1,600 limestone islands and islets into its 1,553 km2.
+Limestone towers, green islands and islets boast karst caves, caverns and grottoes, many hidden and still waiting to be discovered.
 Some islands are completely hollow.
 Framing the islands are gorgeous beaches, the emerald sea lapping gently on the soft, white sand.

-Cruising the islands is the only way to truly experience Halong Bay.
-On a Paradise Cruise vessel, you can take in the picture-perfect serenity of the area from balconies, sun deck and the front of the boat in complete luxury.
+Cruising the green islands is the only way to truly experience Ha Long Bay.
+On a wooden junk or cruise vessel, you can take in the picture-perfect serenity of the area from balcony, sun deck and the front of the boat in complete luxury.
 Watch the sun rise and set over the Bay, all pink and orange and plump, and breathe the fresh air - tangy with salt - deep into your lungs, recharging your soul.

-While UNESCO recognition is relatively recent, Ha Long has been billions of years in the making.
-For eons, the deep water of the bay was filled with fine mud and sediment that that rarely shifted, even with rising and falling sea levels.
+While UNESCO recognition is relatively recent, Ha Long Bay has been billions of years in the making.
+For eons, the deep water of the Bay was filled with fine mud and sediment that rarely shifted, even with rising and falling sea levels.

 It was in the Carboniferous period - during the late Paleozoic Era and some 300 million years ago - that the area lifted due to tectonic activity.
-The shallower and warmer water in the bay formed the limestone - up to one kilometre thick - that makes Halong so unique.
+The shallower and warmer water in the Bay formed the limestone - up to one kilometre thick - that makes Ha Long Bay so unique.

 During the Jurassic and Cretaceous periods, the area shifted again and, over millions of years, became mountainous highlands, exposing the limestone and forming karsts.
 The limestone karsts eroded over time, forming millions of small caverns and canyons.
 Flooding caused the bay to sink, turning caves and tunnels into deep valleys amid rising columns of rock as the limestone dissolved.

-Aside from the geology and landscape, what is also of interest to tourists who visit Halong is the rich tradition of ancient Viet culture found in the area, with the Soi Nhu culture being the oldest culture, followed by Cai Beo, then Ha Long.
+Aside from the geology and landscape, what is also of interest to tourists who visit Ha Long Bay is the rich tradition of ancient Viet culture found in the area, with the Soi Nhu culture being the oldest culture, followed by Cai Beo, then Ha Long.

 In 1967, Vietnamese archaeologists uncovered stone tools and ceramic fragments as well as human and animal fossils in Soi Nhu cave.
 Piecing together the archaeological evidence, it became clear that the Soi Nhu people subsisted on shellfish, supplemented by local fruits and vegetables.

-Subsequent geological studies revealed that Soi Nhu culture existed between 6,000 to 18,000 years ago, and were scattered across the Gulf of Tonkin in Halong, Bai Tu Long and Lan Ha.
+Subsequent geological studies revealed that Soi Nhu culture existed between 6,000 to 18,000 years ago, and were scattered across the Gulf of Tonkin in Ha Long Bay, Bai Tu Long Bay and Lan Ha Bay.